 New Zealand Cartoon Archive Collection

-There are over 50,000 cartoons—originals and copies—in the New Zealand Cartoon Archive collection.
+There are nearly 60,000 cartoons—originals and copies—in the New Zealand Cartoon Archive collection.
 More than 60 cartoonists are represented, and the archive continues to grow with new digital images added every week.

 The collection includes: